-- Identify and locate relevant principles in cases, statutes and court rules and apply those principles to fact scenarios in order to provide well-reasoned advice about the legal obligations of parties and the appropriate steps parties should take to resolve their dispute; and
+- identify and locate relevant principles in cases, statutes and court rules and apply those principles to fact scenarios in order to provide well-reasoned advice about the legal obligations of parties and the appropriate steps parties should take to resolve their dispute.

 On completion of the subject, students will have developed the following skills:

 - Reading, interpreting and analysing statutes (primarily Rules of Court and related statutes);

 - Hypothetical problem solving, including an ability to: